Time-evolving matrix product operators for off-diagonal system-bath coupling: Numerical results

 which is commonly used in studying the quantum phase transition of the spin-boson model~\cite{ChinPlenio2011,ZhouSun2026}.
-We will fix $\omega_c=5$ and $s=0.5$, and focus on the case where the bath is initially in the vacuum state (i.e., $\beta=\infty$).
+We will fix $\omega_c=5$ and $s=0.5$ in our numerical simulations.

 We first study the noninteracting case where the system itself is a noninteracting bosonic mode, and choose $\Himp = \adop\aop$ with $\adop, \aop$ the bosonic creation and annihilation operators of the system.
+The occupation operator of the system is denoted as $\nop = \adop\aop$.
+We will consider two temperatures for the bath: (i) a zero-temperature case with $\beta=\infty$ and (ii) a finite-temperature case with $\beta=5$.
+For each temperature, we will consider two coupling strengths with $\alpha=0.04$ and $\alpha=0.08$.
 The initial state of the system is chosen to be a pure state $\vert 1\rangle$, i.e., the Fock state with a single particle.
-The occupation operator of the system is denoted as $\nop = \adop\aop$.
-In such noninteracting case the model can be efficiently solved by exactly diagonalizing a matrix of size $M+1$ if one discretizes the bath into $M$ discrete modes (the bath discretization error is the only source of error in this ED algorithm, which is completely different from the ED algorithm used to solve the JC model), there is possible because the total Hamiltonian is quadratic and the underlying quantum state is a Gaussian state.
+The noninteracting case can be efficiently solved by diagonalizing a matrix of size $M+1$ if one discretizes the bath into $M$ discrete modes (the bath discretization error is the only source of error in this ED algorithm, which is completely different from the ED algorithm used to solve the JC model), this is possible because the total Hamiltonian is quadratic and the underlying quantum state is a Gaussian state~\cite{GuoPoletti2017,GuoChen2026b}.
 In our ED calculations for this model, we choose an equal-distant frequency step size $\delta \omega=0.01$ and we have verified that our ED results have well converged against $\delta \omega$.
+In our extended TEMPO simulation of this model, we need to truncate the local Hilbert space of the impurity boson.
+In the finite-temperature case with $\beta=5$, we run the extended TEMPO simulations for $d=2,3,4$ until we find that the extended TEMPO results for $d=4$ already match well with the ED results.
+In the zero-temperature case, the off-diagonal system-bath coupling together with our particular choice of the system-bath initial state allow at most one excitation in the system and bath, therefore $d=2$ suffices.